PGBBS/pgbbs.github.io/_pages/how-to-write-scientific-english.md

 * Konstantin: "I pick Rule 13 which is based on the observation that '[m]any readers will skim over formulas on their first reading of your exposition'.
 I've also made this observation for myself."
+* Thomas: "Personally I liked Rule 20 best.
+One reason for this is the style it is written in.
+The maxims can be hard to understand because they are guidlines and bad examples breaking these guidelines in a single sentence.
+A counter-example in itself.
+Discussing eagerly, these maxims were analyzed by the seminar.
+Each part of this rule, had their own bit of wittiness and made me think about grammar more than I normally like to.
+It relayed its messages about grammar in a clear and smart way."

 # Correct Punctutation